frederic-perez/AmE-dictionary/data/idioms.md

 __all of a dither__ In a nervous, confused, or agitated state.
 __all of a sudden__
 __all or nothing__
+__all over (someone)__ Paying overly close attention to someone or something, often accompanied by unwelcome physical closeness as well. _I had barely walked in the door when reporters were all over me for a story._
 __all over (something)__ :dart: __1__ Actively doing or working on something. _You need this printed out?
 No worries, I’m all over it._ __2__ Very interested in something. _My daughter is all over tennis these days, so I just signed her up for some lessons._
 __all over the map__
 __all over the place<sup>1</sup>__ _adj_ :five: Inconsistent; lacking a clear pattern; with a large amount of variation.
 Very scattered or disorganized; ill-conceived. _Boy, that presentation was all over the place.
 It’s like they wrote it five minutes before taking the stage!_ _I asked each person in turn, and their answers were all over the place._ _Amy Schumer has been all over the place lately._